Restless Leg Syndrome (RLS) is a disorder that is widely misdiagnosed and overlooked by physicians.

 Causes of Restless Leg Syndrome

 The medical community suspects that a host of chronic diseases to be related to the development of secondary Restless Leg Syndrome.
 According to recent studies, iron deficiency and kidney disease are most prevalent in patient with Restless Leg Syndrome.
 While the evidence from studies on the following diseases provide less clear conclusions, an association may also exist between Restless Leg Syndrome and cardiovascular disease, arterial hypertension, diabetes, migraines, and Parkinson disease.
-Well-conducted studies have not proven further suspected association with chronic diseases.
+Well conducted studies have not proven further suspected association with chronic diseases.
 Other causes of secondary Restless Leg Syndrome may include specific medications (see “triggers” below) and pregnancy.
 While changes of experiencing Restless Leg Syndrome are higher during pregnancy, these cases typically resolve after the birth of the child.

-Triggers for Restless Leg Syndrome
+Triggers for RLS

 Lack of movement also triggers restlessness for patients with this disorder.
 This can include any period of time during which your body is not moving, such as night time/sleeping, traveling, watching television, etc. Alcohol, nicotine and caffeine can additionally provoke symptoms of Restless Leg Syndrome, as can a diet high in sugar and restrictive clothing.
 In a less predictive manner, body temperature does appear to trigger Restless Leg Syndrome symptoms.
 While restless legs are aggravated by warmth for some individuals, they are aggravated by cold in others.